 The main attraction in Kintamani is the epic Mount Batur volcano, which is super popular for sunrise hikes, but there are a bunch of other neat things to see in the area like temples, hot springs, and the giant crater lake.

-We spent a couple days here in 2020 and it was a fantastic getaway from the busy life in south Bali.
+We spent a few days here recently and it was a fantastic getaway from the busy life in south Bali.
 This page will explain how to get to Kintamani, where to stay, and what are the best things you can see and do in the area!

 Where To Stay In Kintamani